Single-mode input squeezing and tripartite entanglement in three-mode ponderomotive optomechanics simulations

 This is not the case for these simulations.
-Thus, we utilize these Gaussianity metrics to examine higher-order statistics that present in the two-mode statistics of tripartite entangled states \cite{PhysRevLett.125.020502,PhysRevX.10.011011}.
-The results of the simulation (at least) strongly imply that the high-order correlations appear from the quadruple homodyne measurement of two (of three) modes of a tripartite entangled system.
+Thus, we utilize these Gaussianity metrics to examine the loss of information when measuring two of three modes in a system with entanglement the fluctuates between bipartite and tripartite entanglement \cite{PhysRevLett.125.020502,PhysRevX.10.011011}.

 We report (``linearized") simulations of an optomechanical cavity in the unresolved sideband regime that exhibits intracavity quantum noise dominance (though in the weak quantum coupling regime) \cite{dixon2020optomechanical,aggarwal2018room,Leijssen2017}.
 Moreover, the injection of single-mode squeezed light enhances both optical bipartite entanglement output from optomechanical cavity and tripartite entanglement of the intracavity quantum states \cite{PhysRevResearch.2.033244}.
 These simulations assume sideband squeezing of the input coherent light into an optomechanical cavity with a small movable end mirror optomechanical oscillator ( rest mass of $\approx 50$ng).
 These simulations are performed in a parameter regime that yields bipartite optical ponderomotive entanglement without input squeezing (the intracavity quantum noise dominance regime) (squeezing strength $r$ equal to zero) \cite{sharifi2019design,Kahlil2020,dixon_2021}.